mendelgusmao/CGI-for-LCD-Smartie/README.md

 >       * %interpreter%
 > 	The path specified in the property interpreter

->       * Due to INI limitation, apostrophes will be replaced by quotes and acute accents (´) will be replaced by apostrophes

 >   * version
->     Command line to get the interpreter version
+>     Command line parameters to get the interpreter version

 > CGI4LCD comes with the basic settings to run PHP, Ruby, Python, Lua and Perl scripts.
 You must only change the interpreter path and it will be ready to use.